dottjt/plastic/other/unused/08-birthday-unused.md

 you hadn't yet been raped and tortured by some Taliban rookie in a silk robe, hungry to supply the American's with an ever-growing quantity of pure Afghani Opium.
 His glutinous fingers, a constant threat for your safety.
 You fear the black tar.

 as I wear the hearty embrace of a .
 Grace upon the impression of my chinny chin chin.
 Muted in its love n' attention.

+I wasn't quite sure how he was still alive.